 The multilevel linguistic representation used in the architecture is motivated by two sets of goals.
 The first set of goals is pragmatic.
-One goal is facilitating the construction of a syntactic model and the acquisition of syntactic rules as well as syntactic zones in a dictionary.
+One goal is facilitating the design of a syntactic model and the acquisition of syntactic rules as well as syntactic zones in a dictionary.
 In particular, the acquisition of lexical entries is deemed one of the most expensive tasks in the process of building an NLP system and special attention is paid to reduce this acquisition effort as much as possible.
 A second goal is enhancing robustness of the various processors.
-Although an important part of the robustness factor is tied to the kind of processing itself, it is largely constrained by the way linguistic information is structured: we strive at defining a modular framework where each syntactic module has a few well-defined interactions a small number of other modules (ideally, only one or two others).
+Although an important part of the robustness factor is tied to the kind of processing itself (e.g., a top-down vs. a bottom-up parsing strategy), it is largely constrained by the way linguistic information is structured.
+We therefore strive at defining a modular framework where each syntactic module has a few welldefined interactions a small number of other modules (ideally, only one or two others).
 Failure of one module should have minimal consequences on the overall output quality of the system.

 The second set of goals is related to the targeted applications, that is machine translation systems.
 The way of encoding syntactic information should facilitate the construction of bilingual transfer dictionaries as well as syntactic transfer rules.
 In particular, an incremental and modular approach to the development of language resources is deemed essential: the construction of a machine translation system is very complex and it is realistically impossible to wait until the completion of all modules at the expected depth of analysis.
-A staged and modular approach has two important consequences:
+A staggered and modular approach has two important consequences: